 Column Refrigerators from Frigidaire & Electrolux - Built-In Look for Less

 Frigidaire offers a great replacement for built-in refrigerators: premium freestanding column refrigerators that can be paired with column freezers.
-These models end up costing you just $4-6,000 instead of $10,000 or more to fill a 72" wide space.
 If you need to replace a built in refrigerator on a budget, check out Frigidaire!

 Electrolux is also releasing column refrigerators in 2021 for $2,999 each: the EI33AR80WS refrigerator and EI33AF80WS freezer column.
 We aren't currently selling these in our store so we won't review them at this time.